Appalachian Studies at Appalachian State University

 During the 1990s, the Center reexamined its mission and reevaluated its programs and their continued relevance to the region and its people for the globalized world of the 21st century.
 In this rethinking of Appalachian Studies, the faculty identified two research areas, both long neglected by scholars but each of great importance, as the Center's research priorities.
 These two areas are regional diversity and comparative mountain studies.
 Work has begun in both areas, and with funds from the NEH Challenge grant for Appalachian Studies, will enlarge and make permanent these research commitments.
 Research, especially collaborative research, is intimately linked with community service, and these priorities provide significant opportunities for student and faculty engagement with local and international communities.

-Already Appalachian Studies faculty, with expertise on mountain cultures in Central America, the Caribbean, southern and central Europe, Wales, and highland Scotland, are introducing a comparative perspective into their courses.
-The Center also recruited a graduate student from a mountainous area of West Africa to join the program and share his cross-cultural mountain experiences and insights, through original comparative mountain regions research.
-ASU is uniquely prepared to foster a research initiative in ethnic Appalachia: it has been actively acquiring library and resources on ethnic Appalachia and many of its faculty, including folklorist Cecelia Conway, anthropologists Patricia Beaver, Fred Hay, and Susan Keefe, religious studies scholar Conrad Oswalt, have all published research related to African-Americans in Appalachia, as have anthropologists Tom Whyte and Harvard Ayers on Native Appalachia, and anthropologist Patricia Beaver on Jewish Appalachia.
+Already Appalachian Studies faculty, with expertise on mountain cultures in Central America, the Caribbean, southern and central Europe, Wales, highland Scotland, and Ukraine, are introducing a comparative perspective into their courses.
+ASU is uniquely prepared to foster a research initiative in ethnic Appalachia: it has been actively acquiring library and resources on ethnic Appalachia and many of its faculty, including folklorist Cecelia Conway, anthropologists Patricia Beaver, Fred Hay and Susan Keefe, religious studies scholar Conrad Oswalt, have all published research related to African-Americans in Appalachia, as have anthropologists Tom Whyte and Harvard Ayers on Native Appalachia, and anthropologist Patricia Beaver on Jewish Appalachia.
 The Appalachian Journal has published more research on ethnic Appalachia than any other scholarly serial and has recently established itself as the clearinghouse for all the best scholarship on the Melungeons.
 Appalachian Studies graduate students have worked with Melungeon, Hispanic, and African-American communities.

 Appalachian Studies faculty recommended by the Center Director and the College of Arts and Sciences for appointment by the Provost, are drawn from fourteen academic departments across campus and embrace a variety of interests, methods, and theoretical approaches.
 They provide instruction in the program, advise students, and serve on graduate committees, the Appalachian Studies Advisory Committee, and other committees including those dealing with scholarships, curriculum review, and personnel evaluation.